 If you’re anything like me, you gotta get over yourself and ASK FOR HELP!
 Yes, I know it’s hard.
 I’m still working on getting over MYself, for goodness sakes, so I know it’s a challenge.
 This doesn’t mean that you give half of your business responsibilities to a stranger or anything, but you can ask people to help you with little things.
 Especially if you’re running a group or workshop that is beneficial to everyone involved.
 So start small.
 Here are some ways to start asking folks for help:

-- Give other people in your camp mini-tasks that might include getting supplies, sending emails, wrangling up folks, drafting letters or memos, taking meeting notes, etc. This will make them a part of your team, allow them to hone their leadership skills and establish a good rapport, while also taking things off of your plate.
+- Give other people in your camp mini-tasks that might include getting supplies, searching for email addresses using an email finder tool, sending emails, wrangling up folks, drafting letters or memos, taking meeting notes, etc. This will make them a part of your team, allow them to hone their leadership skills and establish a good rapport, while also taking things off of your plate.

 - Ask people for advice and put them in the “expert chair”.
 People who are sought out for their wisdom feel more empowered to take on slightly bigger tasks in the future… like being a second pair of eyes on a project you’re working on or fielding other project problems.